Prioritize your indoor air to protect your health

 Most homeowners use a fiberglass panel filter that has a MERV rating (Minimum Efficiency Reporting Value) of just 3 or 4.
-We suggest at least using a pleated filter which carries a MERV rating of 8 or higher.
+We suggest at least using a pleated filter that carries a MERV rating of 8 or higher.
 These filters are readily available at Home Improvement Stores like Home Depot or Lowes for around $5 to $10 each.
 Make sure you measure the filter compartment size before buying your upgraded filter or look to see the size stamped on the old fiberglass filter.
 Remember, don’t worry about the manufacturer, simply concern yourself with the MERV rating and also remember to replace these throwaway filters every 90 days of use!
 Learn more about air filter maintenance.

 Consider larger filters with a MERV rating of 10 or greater

 These filters are deeper (4 inches or more) and normally do not fit into the filter space already present.
-An HVAC contractor would be needed to fit up a new housing for these larger pleated type filters.
-However, the deeper designs allow better less restricted air flow and do not increase the overall cost of the HVAC system operation.
+An HVAC contractor would be needed to fit up new housing for these larger pleated type filters.
+However, the deeper designs allow better less restricted airflow and do not increase the overall cost of the HVAC system operation.
 The expense, many times $700 to over $1,000 for this type of installation, can be well worth the investment when there are health problems, like serious allergies and lung issues, in the family.
 Many families will run the HVAC system’s fan 24 hours a day, whether heating, cooling or neither, to optimize the filtering of the indoor air and keep family members healthy.